nethmichamathka/Blood-Donation-System/README.md

-This is the first website created including five group members in our 1st year 2nd semester. my contribution was appointment section with html,css,js and part of the php.
+This is the first website created including four group members in our 1st year 2nd semester. my contribution was appointment section with html,css,js and part of the php.